 India’s social sector works in an environment where the magnitude of need and scarcity of resources create a crucible of innovation that can produce insights for the world.
 In light of this, the second annual issue of Impact India (produced by The Bridgespan Group, Dasra, and Stanford Social Innovation Review) examines how successful Indian nonprofits have become masters at scaling up.
 View the eBook version or download the PDF here.

-When we launched the Society for Nutrition, Education & Health Action (SNEHA) in 1999, we set out to empower into tiny makeshift homes and lack even women from Mumbai’s slums with the information and tools they desperately needed to build healthier families.
+When we launched the Society for Nutrition, Education & Health Action (SNEHA) in 1999, we set out to empower women from Mumbai’s slums with the information and tools they desperately needed to build healthier families.
 The level of need was extraordinary, and one of us (Dr. Fernandez) had witnessed it first-hand, working for more than three decades at Mumbai’s busiest public hospital, where it was a daily struggle to save underweight and premature infants born to poor mothers with little or no basic health knowledge.

 Looking back to those early days, the idea of “achieving scale” was quite foreign to most of SNEHA’s leadership team; they were doctors and health providers.
 As Dr. Fernandez recalls, “Truthfully, I didn’t even know what an NGO was.
 When we got our first money, I remember asking, now what?”